 Once you get back to your car / entry of the park, be sure to call your doctor or go to a local urgent care center for evaluation and treatment.

-Dr. Ferguson, certified orthopedic doctor specializing in foot and ankle injuries.
+Tips provided by: Dr. Ferguson, Certified Orthopedic Doctor specializing in foot and ankle injuries.